rfjakob/earlyoom/MANPAGE.md

 may be up to 1 second longer than the setting.

 #### -p
-set niceness of earlyoom to -20 and oom_score_adj to -1000
+Increase earlyoom's priority: set niceness of earlyoom to -20 and oom_score_adj to -1000

 #### \-\-prefer REGEX
 prefer killing processes matching REGEX (adds 300 to oom_score)